Functionable/BlurLevelFormat/README.md

 - [ ] Implement an Array datatype (Would allow to specify whether it is restricted to a single type).
 - [ ] Implement a Dictionary datatype (Would allow to specify whether it is restricted to a single key/value type).
 - [ ] Implement flags in the InformationHeader.
     - [ ] Allow any basic type to be used within a header.
-Due to the fact that the InformationHeader will not be compressed while the rest of the file may be, there must be a mechanism preventing an object used within a flag.
+Due to the fact that the InformationHeader will not be compressed while the rest of the file may be, there must be a mechanism preventing an object being used within a flag.
     - [ ] Implement compression status as a flag.